Freemasonry in Romania: History

 The beginnings of Freemasonry in the Danubian Principalities of Moldavia and Wallachia (which would unite to form Romania in 1859) date to the 18th century and the activities of the humanist scholar Anton Maria del Chiaro, secretary to voivodes Constantin Brâncoveanu (ruled Wallachia 1688-1714) and Constantine Mavrocordatos (alternately ruled both domains between 1730 and 1769).
-In 1734 or 1737, del Chiaro founded the first Masonic Lodge in the Principalities at Galaţi.
+In 1734 or 1737, del Chiaro founded the first Masonic Lodge in the Principalities at Galați.
 Shortly thereafter, Mavrocordat founded a lodge at Iaşi while ruler of Moldavia.
 During the same period in Transylvania, known Freemasons included László and János Kemény, Count Gabriel Bethlen and Baron Samuel von Brukenthal.
 In 1753 lodges were set up at Braşov (Kronstadt), Sibiu (Hermannstadt) and at the military garrisons of Sfântu Gheorghe (Sepsiszentgyörgy) and Miercurea Ciuc (Csíkszereda).
 On 23 February 1783 Horea, who led a peasant revolt the following year, gave a Romanian-language speech at the True Understanding Lodge in Vienna, in which he used a series of Masonic symbols (it is highly likely that he was initiated).
 In 1795, by imperial decree, Masonic activity was outlawed in the Habsburg empire, including Transylvania.
 In Wallachia, the first lodge was very likely established by Jean Louis Carra, secretary to voivode Grigore III Ghica (October 1768-November 1769).

-In advance of the Wallachian Revolution of 1848, a Freemason-inspired secret society known as Frăţia ("The Brotherhood") was set up.
-Ion Ghica, Nicolae Bălcescu, Christian Tell, Dimitrie Bolintineanu, Cezar Bolliac, Constantin Daniel Rosenthal, C. A. Rosetti, Dimitrie and Ion Brătianu, Alexandru G. Golescu and others belonged to Frăţia and were at the forefront of the revolution.
+In advance of the Wallachian Revolution of 1848, a Freemason-inspired secret society known as Frăția ("The Brotherhood") was set up.
+Ion Ghica, Nicolae Bălcescu, Christian Tell, Dimitrie Bolintineanu, Cezar Bolliac, Constantin Daniel Rosenthal, C. A. Rosetti, Dimitrie and Ion Brătianu, Alexandru G. Golescu and others belonged to Frăția and were at the forefront of the revolution.
 Freemasons such as Vasile Alecsandri, Mihail Kogălniceanu and Alexandru Ioan Cuza were active in the revolution in Moldavia that year.
 The union of Moldavia and Wallachia in 1859 featured involvement by Freemasons from the Principalities and from exile.
 Cuza, domnitor of the new polity, governed on Masonic principles but nevertheless came into conflict with certain prominent boyars, who, like him, belonged to the Steaua Dunării Lodge in Bucharest.
 These individuals, dissatisfied with Cuza's actions, organised a plot to dethrone him, but when this was uncovered in 1865, the prince shut down the Lodge without taking measures against the plotters.
 Thus Cuza dissolved his own Lodge on the pretext that its establishment in nine years earlier had not been officially approved.
 Not coincidentally, the three officers who presented Cuza with his act of abdication the following year were Freemasons.
-The Junimea literary society, connected with Steaua Dunării and publishing journals such as Gazeta de Iaşi (1867), Convorbiri literare (1867), Gazeta literară (1871) and Constituţiunea (1886), played an important cultural role.
+The Junimea literary society, connected with Steaua Dunării and publishing journals such as Gazeta de Iași (1867), Convorbiri literare (1867), Gazeta literară (1871) and Constituțiunea (1886), played an important cultural role.